ajberkley/cl-gdal/README.md

 bindings to the [GDAL/OGR library](http://www.gdal.org/).

 This was forked from vityok/cl-gdal.
 It's a snapshot of what I use for the canadarasp.com backend.
-I added some more functionality and some wrappers for somewhat ease of use.
+I added some more functionality around geo-transforms and some wrappers for somewhat ease of use.

 Install: